Table of Contents

 - Workers are unable to work because they’ve fallen ill

 - Other workers fear for their lives, even if healthy, because of the expected convergence of large numbers of people at worksites and buses/ trains.

 - Quarantine is also affecting sureties, lenders, developers, and governments.

-While doing all these and keeping all matters compliance and contractual specifics in line with standards for health and safety, your business also needs to work around relationships plus reputational issues to prevent compromised contractual positions.
+While doing all these and keeping all matters of compliance and contractual specifics in line with standards for health and safety, your business also needs to work around relationships plus reputational issues to prevent compromised contractual positions.

-Finally, the global impact of coronavirus on the engineering and construction industry is expected to affect a significant number of large scale projects because of the plummeting oil prices, as one of the compounded effects of the global pandemic.
+Finally, the global impact of Coronavirus on the engineering and construction industry is expected to affect a significant number of large-scale projects because of the plummeting oil prices, as one of the compounded effects of the global pandemic.
 E&C companies serving the energy and chemical markets are recording short-term revenue reduction, even with the long-term effects expected to be dire.

 How Can Contractors Survive From Coronavirus Impact?

-Boost your cash cushion
+Boost your cash cushion.

 Now is the time to look for ways of raising cash, whether it means determining the size of your lines of credit or staying on your bankers’/ insurers’ good side.
 It helps if you use staffing models.
 Remember that cash is king, and you need to manage your cash well.